Squidysquid1/Java-TODO-list/README.md

 ## Getting Started

 Compile the App.java and run the jar file
+Made with OpenJDK version 14.0.2.12 not tested with any other versions.

 ## Folder Structure

-The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `Builds`: the folder to maintain current .jar builds of the programs when avalible

-## Dependency Management
+## Dependencies

-The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).
+The only dependacies are included with the OpenJDK version 14.0.2.12